African Salad: How to Make (Abacha and Ugba / ukpaka)

 Serve your African salad warm or cold with palm wine as an appetizer or main dish

-African Salad is a delicacy that got its origin from Nigeria, among the Igbos in the eastern part of Nigeria.
+African Salad is a delicacy that got its origin in Nigeria, among the Igbos in the eastern part of Nigeria.

-The dish is not cooked, which makes it nutritious as a salad but you have to apply caution when consuming because of the calorie content.
+The dish is not cooked, which makes it as nutritious as a salad but you have to apply caution when consuming it because of the calorie content.